CameronFulford/StsFightStatsMod/README.md

 - AbstractEvent#enterCombat() called from several events that may have combats and need to be handled specially since they are not MonsterRooms
 -   AbstractDungeon.isLoadingPostCombatSave
   - Mind Bloom, Mysterious Sphere, Colosseum, Masked Bandits, Dead Adventurer, Mushrooms
+- Check out FontHelper.getSmartHeight to get height of text lines.
+See TipHelper#render, also FontHelper.renderSmartText
+- To render stats in a PowerTip style box, see TipHelper#renderPowerTips and TipHelper#renderTipBox
+- to render text at scale, try FontHelper#renderSmartText with scale